tbpassin/gf4-project/gf4/doc/whatis.rst

 Unlike those calculators, the various stack levels can be accessed directly as well.

+GF4 is written in Python 3, and makes use of MatPlotLib, NumPy, Scipy, and some other standard libraries.

 ..
 [1] That is, the discrete differencing equivalent of these operations.

 Typical Screen Shot